Rebel Wilson Sues Media Group For Sabotaging Her Film Career

 “Very fine dining x so happy to be officially initiated into Club 33 today #Disneyland ps Johnny Depp was having dinner here at this table last night!”

-Rebel Wilson will be returning as Fat Amy, when Pitch Perfect 3 hits theaters on December 22.
+Rebel Wilson will be returning as Fat Amy when Pitch Perfect 3 hits theaters on December 22.

 [Featured Image by Frazer Harrison/Getty Images]